linsyking/CanvasHelper2/Readme.md

 ## Workflow

+If you only want to run the backend in your machine and use the frontend on our server, then you only need to setup the backend.

-To see the result in the demo, you have to do mainly 3 steps.
+If you want to setup frontend by yourself, you have to do mainly 3 steps:

 1. Run the backend
 2. Run `CanvasHelper2-conf` and configure CanvasHelper in the browser